 When his family settled in London, Adjaye attended London South Bank University where he earned a Bachelor’s degree in Architecture.
 While studying for his degrees, Adjaye worked at several architectural firms in London.
 In 1994, a year after he received a Master’s in Architecture from the Royal College of Art, he formed Adjaye and Russell.
 Six years later – in 2000 – he established Adjaye Associates.

 Among the firm’s early projects were studios, restaurants, retail stores, and private residences.
 Eventually, the work expanded to public buildings, community centers, and museums.

-The Museum of Contemporary Art in Denver – built in 2007 – is the official home for contemporary art in Denver.
+One of Adjaye's projects, The Museum of Contemporary Art in Denver – built in 2007 – is the official home for contemporary art in Denver.
 While there is no permanent collection at the Museum, there are rotating exhibits

 In 2009, Adjaye received his most prestigious assignment when he became a part of the Freelon Adjaye Bond/Smith Group (FAB) team, selected to design the Smithsonian National Museum of African American History and Culture in Washington, D.C.

 Awarded an OBE (Order of the British Empire) in 2007, Adjaye was recently knighted by Queen Elizabeth II for his contributions to architecture.
 He has taught at the Royal College of Art and the Architectural Association School in London, and has held distinguished professorships at the University of Pennsylvania, Yale, and Princeton.

 Today, Adjaye divides his time between his London and New York City offices where he works on various design projects.